aleynaer/sutta_streamlit/README.md

 ## Overview
 This project is a Streamlit application designed for translating Pali texts into Turkish.
 It utilizes various resources, including instruction documents, style guides, and a dictionary, to provide accurate translations while maintaining the integrity of the original text.

+**Note:** This is a private development project.
+Most project files are excluded from the repository via `.gitignore` for security and privacy reasons.

 ## Features
 - User-friendly interface for translating Pali texts.
 - Ability to view and edit instruction texts and style guides.